andrewfer000/POIgo/README.md

 Please note you will need to obtain a FREE google maps API key to use this application.
 Support for other APIs may come in the future.

-Registration is open by default and
+Registration is open by default.
+However you can close this registration or require a registration key to be used during sign up in order to protect your instance.

 ## Future Goals (2024 and Beyond)
 Since I may start using this at my job, I'd like to improve POIgo.
 This includes: